-- 3.1.
-Staff must declare any relationships that they may have with pupils outside of school; this may include mutual membership of social groups, tutoring, or family connections.
-Staff should not assume that the school are aware of any such connections.
-A declaration form may be found in appendix 2 of this document and should be renewed annually. - 3.2.
+Staff must declare any relationships that they may have with pupils, staff, clients, contractors supplies or parents outside of the school.
+This may include mutual membership of social groups, tutoring, and/or family connections.

+Existing or new personal relationships at work between colleagues should be declared to the Line Manager where there is a potential for this to impact upon the work of either (for example: a risk of allegations of bias or conflict of interest).
+The Line Manager will treat declarations in confidence in accordance with the Relationships at Work Policy which may be found in this policy.

+Staff should not assume that the school are aware of any such connections and should use Appendix 2 and/or 3 to make a declaration.

+3.1 Relationships with Pupils

 Relationships with pupils must be professional at all times.
-Physical relationships with pupils are not permitted and may lead to a criminal conviction. - 3.3.
-Encouraging a relationship to develop in a way which may lead to a sexual relationship or any other inappropriate relationship will be viewed as a grave breach of trust. - 3.4.
+Physical relationships with pupils are not permitted and may lead to a criminal conviction.

+Encouraging a relationship to develop in a way which may lead to a sexual relationship or any other inappropriate relationship will be viewed as a grave breach of trust.

 Contact with pupils must be via school-authorised mechanisms and solely for educational purposes.
-At no time should personal telephone numbers, text, email addresses or communication routes via personal accounts on social media platforms be used to communicate with pupils. - 3.5.
-If contacted by a pupil by an inappropriate route, staff should report the contact to their Line Manager immediately. - 3.6.
-Behaviour giving rise to concern should also be reported which includes pupils seeking affection, being sexually provocative or exhibiting overly familiar behaviour. - 3.7.
-Existing or new personal relationships at work between colleagues should be declared to the Line Manager where there is a potential for this to impact upon the work of either.
-This may be due to a risk of allegations of bias or conflict of interest for example.
-The Line Manager will treat declarations in confidence. - 3.8.
-Staff should inform their Line Manager of any relationships which may create an enhanced risk to children so that necessary steps can be taken by the Trust e.g. cohabitation with a person convicted of a serious offence.
+At no time should personal telephone numbers, text, email addresses or communication routes via personal accounts on social media platforms be used to communicate with pupils

+If contacted by a pupil by an inappropriate route, staff should report the contact to their Line Manager immediately.

+Behaviour giving rise to concern should also be reported which includes pupils seeking affection, being sexually provocative or exhibiting overly familiar behaviour.